ChronoLogic12/tippy-tea-subscription/README.md

     <img src="readme-assets\tippy-responsive.PNG" width="1200px"/>
 </p>

-_*This site is for training purposes only, the company is fictional and no orders will be charged or receive products.* _
+_*This site is for training purposes only, the company is fictional and no orders will be charged or products received.* _

 ## **About Tippy**